-You may participate in the commencement ceremony if you have completed or expect to complete your program requirements for a degree, certificate or diploma during the 2017–18 academic year.
-Students who plan to take classes in summer quarter are free to march but their names will be in the following year's program.
+You may participate in the commencement ceremony if you have completed or expect to complete your program requirements for a degree, certificate or diploma during the 2018-2019 academic year.
+Students who plan to take classes in summer quarter may choose to participate this year rather than next year.

 If you have not done so already, please complete your FREE graduation application form and submit it to the Registration & Records office.
 Learn more about Graduation Requirements.

 Graduates must wear caps and gowns.
 These will be available for purchase mid–May at the Seattle Central Bookstore.
 Be sure to keep track of your tassels!

 If there is no way the student can afford a gown they should contact Student Leadership to borrow a gown that prior graduates have donated.

 More detailed information about the ceremony will be provided with the gown purchase.
 Keep track of your tassels.